skorokithakis/stavros-notes/content/drone-stuff/ardupilot-setup-checklist.md

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on July 06, 2021.
+Last updated on August 09, 2021.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>